software-students-spring2024/4-containerized-app-exercise-team-ics4/README.md

 ![Lint-free](https://github.com/nyu-software-engineering/containerized-app-exercise/actions/workflows/lint.yml/badge.svg)

-# Containerized App Exercise

-Build a containerized app that uses machine learning.
-See [instructions](./instructions.md) for details.

 # About

-This containerized app takes audio input from users and classifies the audio input into categories, such as speech and snaps.
+This containerized app takes real-time audio feed from users and classifies the it into categories.
+It then shows metadata about what it believes the sounds to be, and the confidence level for each category.

 # Instructions